 Stress, poor sleep quality and smoking have also been linked to insulin resistance.
 Therefore reducing stress levels, smoking and developing regular sleep patterns can help maximise PCOS management.

 Our Dietitian’s Top Nutrition Tips:

-Make the switch to wholegrain options which are high in fibre and are low in GI (i.e wholemeal and wholegrain breads/wraps, oats, barley and cracked wheat)
+Make the switch to whole grain options which are high in fibre and are low in GI (i.e wholemeal and wholegrain bread/wraps, oats, barley and cracked wheat)

 - Increase your vegetable intake!
 A great tip is to fill half your plate with a variety of different coloured vegetables for lunch and dinner.